LIFE STORY

 (That was the area in Kyushu where the “hidden Christians” had survived for centuries, avoiding Tokugawa repression.)

-On my next lecture visit to Kumamoto he invited me to his tasteful ancestral home for dinner with his wife, whom I got to know later when she became a key organiser for the Paraolympics
+On my next lecture visit to Kumamoto he invited me to his tasteful ancestral home for dinner with his wife, whom I got to know later when she became a key organiser for the ParaOlympics

 With Prime Minister Hosokawa Morihiro